joaocarmo/litten-app/README.md

 will fail to build until a new project is [setup][setupfirebase] and the `GoogleService-Info.plist` configutarion file is added to the `ios` directory.

+Additionally, you shoul install, configure and integrate the [Local Emulator Suite][emulator].

 ### Current dependecies

 * [Google Maps (Geocoding)][googleapikey]